Ron Stallworth: Infiltration of the Klan

 In 1978, Stallworth noticed a classified ad in the local paper seeking members to start a new chapter of the Ku Klux Klan in the city.
 He responded to the posting via mail to a P.O. box, and provided them an address and phone number.
 A Klan member phoned Stallworth, who then posed as a racist white man who "hated Blacks, Jews, Mexicans, Asians".
 During the conversation, he learned that the man founding the new chapter was a soldier at nearby Fort Carson.
 Stallworth arranged to meet the man at a local bar and sent a white undercover narcotics officer to stand in for him at the meeting, wired to record any conversations.

 The subterfuge was a success, and Stallworth continued to pose as a Klan member for the next nine months, usually talking on the phone with other members and sending the white officer in his place when face-to-face meetings were necessary.
+He ran a double investigation into the Klan and Progressive Labor Party (PLP), including its mass organization, the International Committee Against Racism.
+He vacillated between Klan calls and PLP meetings, which would address Klan presence and culminate in counter-marches.
 Stallworth phoned David Duke, who was the Klan's Grand Wizard at the time, at his headquarters in New Orleans to ask about the status of his membership application.
 Duke apologized for the delay in getting the application processed and promised to see to it personally that Stallworth's application was processed and sent to him.
 Within a short time, Stallworth's Klan certificate of membership arrived in the mail with Duke's signature.
 He framed the certificate and hung it on his office wall, where it stayed for years.

-Retirement, public appearances and pop culture
+Post-Klan

 After the investigation into the Klan closed, Stallworth kept it a secret and told no one about his role in it.
 He transferred to the Utah Department of Public Safety, where he worked as an investigator for nearly 20 years.

-His 2024 book The Gangs of Zion: A Black Cop's Crusade in Mormon Country, details his work there combating gang activity and civic negligence.
+Retirement

 After retiring in 2005, Stallworth earned a bachelor's degree in criminal justice from Missouri's Columbia College's Salt Lake City Campus in 2007.

-In January 2006, Stallworth gave an interview to Salt Lake City's Deseret News in which he described his infiltration and investigation of the Klan and later disclosed that the investigation revealed several members were on active duty with the U.S. Armed Forces, including two individuals posted at NORAD (the North American Aerospace Defense Command, which provides aerospace warning, air sovereignty, and protection for Northern America).
+In January 2006, Stallworth gave an interview to Salt Lake City's Deseret News in which he described his infiltration and investigation of the Klan and later disclosed that the investigation revealed several members were on active duty with the U.S. Armed Forces, including two individuals posted at NORAD.
 The two members at NORAD were reassigned and Stallworth was told that they were given remote postings, "somewhere like the North Pole or Greenland".

+In 2014, Stallworth published a book titled Black Klansman about his investigative experience.
+For his source material, he used a casebook he had assembled during the assignment and kept for himself after the investigation.
+Stallworth published a second book, The Gangs of Zion: A Black Cop's Crusade in Mormon Country, in 2024, this one detailing his work combating gang activity and civic negligence in Utah.